Ian-M-M/Permutations/README.md

-Code wich calculate the permutations and return the higher combination of the numbers
+Code which calculate the permutations and return the higher combination of the numbers